 After walking in the downtown area for more sightseeing, we took a metro back to the hotel.
 The metro was efficient, slick and sparkling clean.

 We had a farewell dinner at a local restaurant.
 The food was good, the spirit merry.
 We said good-bye to everyone for sharing an incredible trip touring Spain and Portugal together.

 Day 15 - Fly home to Boston (12/20/2009, Sunday):

-Last night after farewell dinner, we heard about the heavy snow falls in parts of USA (some airports were closed) and also snow storms hitting northern Europe, so we were a little bit concerned, hoping our flights would not be delayed.
+Last night after a farewell dinner, we heard about heavy snow falling in parts of the USA (some airports were closed) and also snow storms hitting northern Europe, so we were a little bit concerned, hoping our flights would not be delayed.

-Luckily, our flight from Porto left on time, and our connecting fight from Frankfurt to Boston left 30 minutes late but caught up en-route so we arrived Logan at 2:45pm, only five minutes behind schedule.
+Luckily, our flight from Porto left on time, and our connecting flight from Frankfurt to Boston left 30 minutes late but caught up en-route, so we arrived at Logan at 2:45pm, only five minutes behind schedule.
 The streets outside Logan's Terminal E were snow and slush, our cab driver told us that it had been snowing since midnight, and the snow had just stopped two hours ago.
 However, he drove us home without any difficulty.

 We enjoyed the Spain and Portugal trip very much.
 We found both Spain and Portugal to be full of histories, yet very modern, clean, and traveler-friendly.
-During these 15 days, it seemed that everyday there were new history to absorb and new sights to behold.
+During those 15 days, it seemed that every day there was new history to absorb and new sights to behold.
 GCT's program director Eduardo and our driver Pedro did a fantastic job; all the local guides contracted by GCT were all very good.
 We would recommend this trip to friends who are interested in visiting Spain (and/or Portugal).